WICG/performance-memory/explainer.md

 This specification recommends [but does not require]:
 * Quantizing measurements in the time domain with a threshold of at least 30 seconds.
-  * By only returning new measurements every 30 seconds, this restricts information available to the attacker down to: There was a GC sweep in the last thirty seconds.
 * Adding normalized noise to each measurement.
   * Since the API is intended to be used in aggregate, the normalized noise will not affect the mean of the distribution, but will greatly reduce precision